 Will bears find a good winter den at your place?

-You’re probably not surprised that a nicely hollowed out tree, dense thicket or handy cave might appeal to a bear in search of a winter den.
-But did you know the big pile of brush in your backyard, the crawl space or storm cellar you forgot to seal up for the winter or the shed full of gardening tools and supplies can be just as – or even more – appealing?
+You probably know that a hollow tree, handy cave or dense thicket would appeal to a bear in search of a winter den.
+But did you know the cozy hideaway beneath your deck, the crawl space or storm cellar you forgot to seal up for the winter, that pile of tires or brush out back or the shed full of gardening tools and supplies can seem like the perfect place to turn in for the winter?

 Bears are curious, resourceful and very adaptable.
-So when their biological clock is telling them it’s time to stop hunting for food around the clock and start hunting for a safe, snug place to spend the winter, they’re willing to explore all the available alternatives.
+So when days grow shorter and food supplies dwindle they know it’s time to stop hunting for food around the clock and start hunting for a safe, snug place to spend the winter, they’re willing to explore all the available alternatives.

 Keep reading for tips on how to keep bears from moving in for the winter.
 Click here to learn more about bear dens.